chinamike65/hugo-tuolesi/content/book3/book3en.md

 120

-A master like Zhongdunpa looks like a very ordinary old man.
+A master like Zhongdunpa looked like a very ordinary old man.
 When he was old, he often had a runny nose, but he was really the incarnation of Avalokitesvara Bodhisattva.

-When Buddhas and Bodhisattvas save sentient beings, they will transform into animals.
+When Buddhas and Bodhisattvas save sentient beings, they will sometimes transform into animals.

 In the past, in order to save birds, Buddha Shakyamuni transformed into a bird.

-In the Biography of Zhenwen Dawa, it is recorded that the Buddha turned into a bird in order to save birds, a monkey in order to save a monkey, and a king of hungry ghosts in order to save the living beings from the hungry ghosts.
+In the Biography of Zhenwen Dawa, it is recorded that the Buddha turned into a bird in order to save birds, a monkey in order to save a monkey, and a king of hungry ghosts in order to save living beings from the hungry ghosts.

-When Buddhas and Bodhisattvas transform into different kinds of sentient being, they must transform into the same race with the same  appearance as sentient beings.
+When Buddhas and Bodhisattvas transform into different kinds of sentient being, they must transform into the same species with the same  appearance as sentient beings.

 "Baoji Jing·Father and Son Meeting" says:

+---

 Sometimes Brahma and Buddha appear, sometimes demons appear,